yogeswari05/S1_Assignment4_Q2/README.md

 In this code, I used structures, enums and arrays.
 I declared accountType as an enumeration type which stores whether an account type is whether savings or current. accountInfo is a structure consisting of accountNumber of integer type, accType of enum type, name , and balance of float type. accounts is an array which stores the details of all accounts.nums_accounts is an integer which stores the number of accounts in the accounts array.

 createAccount:
 It creates a new account only if there exist no account with same name and accountType in accounts array.For each new account, it assigns unique accountNumber.

 display:
-This function displays the details i.e, account numer, account type , name of the account holder and balance of all the accounts present in the accounts array.This function doesnot require any arguments.
+This function displays the details i.e, account numer, account type , name of the account holder and balance of all the accounts present in the accounts array in the increaing order of their account numbers.
+For the purpose of sorting the account numbers I used qsort function.This function doesnot require any arguments.

+cmpfunc:
+I used this function in order to sort the account numbers of all the accounts in the accounts array.

 transaction:
 This function takes care of withdrawls and deposits.It does withdrawl iff the account has sufficient money.Then it prints the updated balance after transaction.(0->withdrawl, 1->deposit).
 lowBalanceAccounts: